astupidmoose-treehouse/Random-Quote-Generator/README.md

 # Random Quote Generator Project
-This is a sample commit before I get started.
+This is a simple website that shows random bitcoin related quotes using Javascript.